• Skip to primary navigation

 4. Add the curry powder, cumin, cinnamon, and salt.
 Stir constantly for about 20-30 seconds.

 5. Add the broth and the red lentils.
-Stir and scrape the bottom of the pot to be sure nothing is stuck on there.
+Stir and scrape the bottom of the pot to be sure nothing is stuck or scorched on the bottom.

 6. Cancel the Sauté setting.